Frequently Asked Questions

 AI-Based Decision Support System: What is it and why do we need it?

 Currently, transportation agencies respond to incidents that occur on their respective transportation systems and collaborate with other agencies on an ad-hoc basis.
 Collaboration among responding agencies is sometimes coordinated through the Metropolitan Area Transportation Operations Coordination (MATOC) program.
 With RM3P, responding agencies will be able to coordinate their responses through an AI-based multi-modal regional response collaboration platform.
-Furthermore, agencies will be provided with predicted information and will be able to respond proactively to incidents.
+Furthermore, agencies will be provided with predicted information and will be able to respond proactively to travel conditions.

 Currently, customers need basic knowledge of commuter and transit parking lots in order to plan trips via commuter bus or ridesharing.
 When customers are heading to the selected lots, the only way to know, in real-time, if the lots are full is to visit lot owners’ websites or mobile apps (e.g., WMATA, VRE) or on signs at the entrance of the lots (e.g., entrance of Ballston garage and Haymarket commuter parking lot).
-With RM3P, all parking data – whether static information about the lots, real-time availability data, or usage trends – will have a standard format for sharing with navigation and trip-planning private vendors.
+With RM3P, all parking data – whether static information about the lots, real-time availability data, or usage trends – will have a standard format for sharing via DEP with navigation and trip-planning private vendors, such as DI’s GoMyWayVATM.
 Customers will be able to search all relevant parking information, make informed trip plans, and receive real-time availability information from the navigation and trip-planning tools of their choice.

 Dynamic Incentivization: What is it and why do we need it?

 Currently, the Metropolitan Washington Council of Government (MWCOG) and major construction projects offer incentives to encourage commuters to alter travel choices on their daily commutes.
 Some commuters cannot routinely switch their everyday travel choices but may be able to do so occasionally.
 With RM3P, incentives will be offered dynamically when the transportation system is congested to encourage travelers to modify their travel activities and practices, thereby reducing the impact of the precipitating event and benefitting the overall transportation network performance for all users.
-This system will be integrated with existing incentivization systems managed by MWCOG and other travel demand management programs in our region.

 What incentives will RM3P offer?